Pros and Cons of Living in Slovenia

 Expats, digital nomads and retirees living in Slovenia responded:

 "Expats and digital nomads living in Slovenia appreciate the country's stunning natural beauty, with its mountains, lakes, and forests.
 They also enjoy the country's vibrant culture, with its many festivals, museums, and galleries.
 Additionally, they appreciate the low cost of living, with affordable housing and food.
 On the other hand, some expats and digital nomads may find the language barrier to be a challenge, as Slovenian is the official language.
-Additionally, the country's small size may make it difficult to find a wide variety of activities and entertainment," said one in Slovenia.
+Additionally, the country's small size may make it difficult to find a wide variety of activities and entertainment," wrote one expat in Slovenia.

 Get Quote